sirkon/msgpack-go-gen/README.md

 ## What it is about.

-There can be circumstances where the structures can have mandatory fields.
+There can be circumstances with whatever puprpose structures with mandatory fields.
 Something like

 ```go
 type Request struct {